-- i.
-A proposed Development that meets the requirements of the federal Fair Housing Act and: a) is intended for, and solely occupied by, individuals 62 years of age or older; or b) is intended and operated for occupancy by at least one individual 55 years of age or older per unit, where at least 80% of the total housing units are occupied by at least one individual who is 55 years of age or older; and where the owner publishes and adheres to policies and procedures which demonstrate an intent by the owner and manager to provide housing for individuals 55 years of age or older.
-(See 42 U.S.C.
-Section 3607(b)); - ii.
+- ii.
 A proposed Development that provides for integrated, affordable and accessible housing that offers the opportunity to link residents with on-site or off-site services and supports that foster independence for individuals with disabilities and persons who are elderly.
 Such Developments should also show a clear effort to coordinate housing and health services for residents; or - iii.
 A Development financed in accordance with limitations set by the Internal Revenue Service on Assisted Living Developments, and a) is affordable rental housing combined with minimal on-site medical or supportive services; b) is targeted to persons with disabilities, but with at least 75% of units open to any qualified renter; and c) has at least 10% of its units affordable to persons earning less than 30% of the area median income. - d.
 Disaster Relief Housing.
 The Corporation will consider any eligible multifamily residential rental housing Development, including rehabilitation and new construction, located in any one or more Texas counties identified in a Federal Emergency Management Agency disaster declaration to be eligible for financing under this RFP. - 3.
 Housing Needs Set-Aside.
-To ensure that bonds will be available for specific housing needs the Corporation has determined that until April 1, 2018, 20% of its annual available volume cap will be reserved for developments that: - a.
+To ensure that bonds will be available for specific housing needs, the Corporation has determined that until April 1, 20192020, 20% of its annual available volume cap will be reserved for developments that: - a.
 Include at least 50% of housing units located in a qualified Rural or Smaller Urban Market, as defined by this policy; or - b.
 Include at least 20% of housing units built to be accessible for persons with mobility impairments and special needs populations as defined by this policy. - 4.
 Application Submission.
 The Corporation will publish an application package to its website.
 Developers should download and complete the application pursuant to the guidelines for completion included in the application instructions.
-The Corporation requires a nonrefundable application submission fee of \$1,500 for Private Activity Bonds or \$2,500 for 501(c)(3) bonds.
+The Corporation requires a nonrefundable application submission fee of \$1,500 for Private Activity Bonds or \$2,500 for 501(c)(3) bonds. - 5.
+Application Review. - a.
+The Corporation requires at least 28 days to review an application before presenting any recommendation for inducement to the Board.
+The Corporation will bring before the Board only those applications that have completed the review process.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals